 The spouse who receives a 401(k) distribution after a divorce has options for receiving the funds:

 Dividing retirement funds in a divorce can be very complicated.
-It’s important to discuss the consequences and the best way to divide assets with a tax adviser and a divorce attorney.
+It’s important to discuss the consequences and the way to divide assets with a tax adviser and a divorce attorney.